I do miss the blood.

-This hell has been given a specific time and place: the Industrial Revolution.
-Mrs. Lovett, the shopkeeper, employs her eminently practical economic sense: Why not use Sweeney’s murdered clients to generate some revenue?
-Ergo, Sweeney’s revenge and her storefront become the logical extension of the squalid, mechanized capitalism of Victorian London.
-It’s Charles Dickens and Karl Marx armed with a sharpened razor and a dark, Satanic mill in the basement, baking human pies.
+And when it comes to exploiting death, Mrs. Lovett, the shopkeeper, employs her eminently practical economic sense: Why not use Sweeney’s murdered clients to generate some revenue?
+Ergo, Sweeney’s revenge and her pie shop become the logical extensions of the squalid, Industrial Revolution that’s taken over Victorian London.
+It’s Charles Dickens and Karl Marx and their dark, Satanic mill in the basement, making humans into food.

-Except – the truth is that Hugh Wheeler’s script and Sondheim’s lyrics never mention any factories or exploited industrial laborers.
-There’s not a scrap of steam-powered machinery onstage nor any villainous banker or company owner – just a creepy judge.
-The Industrial Revolution background was supplied by Hal Prince, the show’s original Broadway producer, and his genius scene designer Eugene Lee (the former house designer for the Dallas Theater Center and ‘Saturday Night Live’).
+Except – the truth is that Hugh Wheeler’s script and Sondheim’s lyrics never mention any factories or exploited laborers.
+There’s not a scrap of steam-powered machinery onstage nor any villainous banker – just a creepy judge.
+The Industrial Revolution setting and look were supplied by Hal Prince, the show’s original Broadway producer, and his genius scene designer Eugene Lee (the former house designer for the Dallas Theater Center and ‘Saturday Night Live’).

 They did it in epic fashion: Lee dragged in the brick-and-steel remains of an old New England foundry for his immersive set.
 A piercing, factory steam whistle even punctuated the scene changes.
-Voila, the show gained broader historical implications and economic analysis; it was more than just a nutjob with a blade: We see the kind of heartless, socioeconomic system that cranks out people like Sweeney and Mrs. Lovett.
+Voila, the show gained broader historical context and economic analysis; it was more than just a nutjob with a blade: We see the wider, heartless, socioeconomic system that cranks out people like Sweeney and Mrs. Lovett.
 The set won Lee his second Tony Award.

-In his program note, director Ferrell subscribes to this accepted interpretation.
+In his program note, director Ferrell subscribes to this basic interpretation.
 No problem with that.
 But what’s actually most inventive and promising here is his attempt at a new take on ‘Sweeney’ – with contemporary steampunk-ish styles.
 Gone are the Victorian costumes, except for the occasional flourish like a recycled hat or vest.
-And set designer Bob Lavallee has taken advantage of Circle’s underground location to remind us we’re all trapped in a dimly-lit basement.
-He’s fashioned a subterranean, apocalyptic wasteland-or-other, not quite a sewer or a subway service tunnel, just a leftover industrial place where I-beams are lying about among crates and the ratty plastic curtains of a meat freezer.
+And set designer Bob Lavallee has taken advantage of Circle’s underground location to remind us theatergoers that we are, indeed, trapped in a dimly-lit basement.
+He’s fashioned a subterranean, apocalyptic wasteland-or-other.
+It’s not quite a sewer or a subway service tunnel, just a leftover industrial place where I-beams are lying about among crates and the ratty plastic curtains of a meat freezer.
 He’s even devised a wheeled wooden platform that elevates the performers so their heads are practically brushing the ceiling – emphasizing this claustrophobic, no-exit netherworld.

-The particular script-and-casting arrangement at Circle Theatre draws on the minimalist Broadway revival of ‘Sweeney’ in 2005, which was often called ‘Teeny Todd.’
+The casting arrangement at Circle Theatre draws its inspiration from the minimalist Broadway revival of ‘Sweeney’ in 2005, which was dubbed ‘Teeny Todd.’
 Director John Doyle reduced the original cast from more than two dozen to eleven and did away entirely with a pit orchestra.
 All of the actors performed musical instruments onstage.
-It was a ‘chamber musical,’ a daring choice because Sondheim’s near-constant musical underscoring is one of the things that elevates ‘Sweeney’ from the melodramatic to the epic and operatic.
+It was a ‘chamber musical,’ a daring choice.
+Sondheim’s near-constant underscoring is one of the things that elevates ‘Sweeney’ from the melodramatic to the epic and operatic.

-At Circle, there are eight actors, and we occasionally hear them perform on a trombone, a French horn, a guitar, some percussion but mostly (and somewhat monotously) a piano (played by Aimee Hurst Bozart, who’s never seen).
-This impromptu band onstage adds to the inventively rough-edged, Poverty-Row look of the show.
+At Circle, there are only eight actors, yet we occasionally hear them perform on a trombone, a French horn, a guitar, some percussion but mostly (and somewhat monotously) a piano (played by Aimee Hurst Bozart, who’s never seen).
+This impromptu band onstage adds to the inventively rough-edged, Poverty-Row feel of the show.
 But it also produces a thin and different texture for the music, one much more dependent on individual singers.
-Music director Ian Ferguson plays the young sailor, Anthony, for instance, and he performs the love song ‘Joanna’ like an emo singer – just a lone guitar and his strained voice, expressing longing for Sweeney’s daughter.
+Music director Ian Ferguson is the young sailor and love interest, Anthony, for instance.
+And he delivers his number ‘Joanna’ like an emo singer – just a lone guitar and his strained voice, expressing his ardent love for Sweeney’s daughter.

 As strikingly cluttered as all the onstage instruments and post-apocalyptic get-ups may be, there are some peculiar inconsistencies.
 The mad beggar woman, for instance, played by Mary Gilbreath Grim, is dressed in torn plastic trash bags (the costumes are by Melissa Panzarello).
-But any sense of squalor is belied by Grim’s trim, David Bowie-meets-Annie-Lennox haircut.
-Noticing that, we notice as well that her trash bags are actually quite clean, not filthy or ragged at all.
-So her outfit is more a slumming fashion choice and less a byproduct of real homelessness.
+But any sense of squalor is belied by her trim, David Bowie-meets-Annie-Lennox haircut.
+And all her trash bags are actually quite clean, not filthy at all.
+So her get-up is more a slumming fashion choice and less a product of real homelessness.
 (Meanwhile, the judge’s and Sweeney’s outfits are certainly grubby enough.)